Rocks State Park Swimming Holes, Maryland swimming hole in Maryland

 Best Time to Visit

 Visit in summer (June to August) for swimming and tubing.
-Spring offers blooming wildflowers and high water levels at the falls, while autumn provides stunning foliage for photography.
+Spring offers blooming wildflowers and high water levels at the falls, while autumn provides striking foliage for photography.
 Winter is ideal for tranquil hikes.

 Difficulty Level